 - Thu, 1 Oct at 10AM

 Fakalofa lahi atu & Malo e lelei!
-The Sixxes are debuting their first School Holiday Programme for all children between 5-19 years old!
+The Sixxes are bringing back their School Holiday Programme for all children between 5-16 years old!
 With a focus on dance and games, all you need to bring is your positive attitude; no experience required.

 Amanda Wilson is a Pasifika creative artist, choreographer, dancer and producer from Aotearoa, New Zealand.
 Born and bred from the North Shore of Auckland, Amanda started to explore her identity through participation in Aotearoa's leading Pasifika cultural festival, 'ASB Polyfest' and dance competition 'Bring It On'.
 After studying at the University of Auckland and the Auckland University of Technology, these significant moments were pivotal to her creative journey as an artist.

 Since 2016, Amanda has danced for various artists such as MTV EMA award winner JessB, Tree Vaifale and JPGOTMUSIC, as well as choreographed and back up danced for award-winning artist Villette.
 In addition to dance, Amanda has also produced and sung for dance artist Lyncia Muller’s work ‘FONUA’ at the Pacific Dance Festival 2019.
 This has led to her current role as creative director, choreographer and dancer for award-winning artist LADI6, taking her both nationally and abroad.

 Over the years, Amanda has gained the skills and knowledge about the performing arts industry to help her succeed in her current role.
 Amanda’s goals are to lead by example and inspire people of the Moana that courage, passion and perseverance can lead to create great art, form strong work ethic and provide an opportunity for growth.